Activation Steering for Aligned Open-ended Generation without Sacrificing Coherence

 \subsection{CAA vs.\ Logistic Regression: Direction Equivalence}

 Fig.~\ref{fig:caa_vs_logreg} compares the steering direction obtained by logistic regression with the CAA mean-difference vector~\citep{rimsky2024steering} via per-layer cosine similarity.
-For compassion (both models) and Llama honesty, the two methods recover nearly identical directions (cosine similarity $> 0.95$ across effective layers).
-Qwen honesty shows markedly lower agreement at some layers, consistent with the weaker separability of honesty embeddings for this model (Fig.~\ref{fig:pca_hist_composite}).
+For compassion the two methods recover nearly identical directions on both models (mean cosine similarity $0.99$ on Llama, $0.98$ on Qwen), and Llama honesty agrees almost as well (mean $0.94$).
+Qwen honesty is the clear exception (mean $0.80$), consistent with the weaker separability of honesty embeddings for this model (Fig.~\ref{fig:pca_hist_composite}).
 When the positive and negative distributions overlap more, the logistic regression decision boundary rotates to maximize classification accuracy, yielding a direction that diverges from the simple mean difference.
 This suggests that logistic regression may be preferable precisely in harder separation regimes, where it optimizes the discriminative direction rather than relying on centroid geometry.
 In all cases, the key advantage of logistic regression is that it additionally provides a calibrated decision boundary $m_\ell$ (the classifier's bias term), which StTP and StMP use to determine \emph{which} tokens require intervention without introducing an extra hyperparameter.